-P.L.
-112-158 Impedes Repatriation of Hard Currency to Iran
+Iran Threat Reduction Act Impedes Repatriation of Hard Currency to Iran

-The ability of Iran to acquire hard currency is further impeded by a provision of the Iran Threat Reduction and Syria Human Rights Act (P.L.
+The ability of Iran to acquire hard currency is further impeded by a provision of the Iran Threat Reduction Act (P.L.
 112-158), which went into effect 180 days after enactment (February 6, 2013).
-Section 504 amends P.L.
+Section 504 of the Iran Threat Reduction Act amended P.L.
 112-81 to require that any funds owed to Iran as a result of permitted or exempted transactions (for oil sales, for example) be credited to an account located in the country with primary jurisdiction over the foreign bank making the transaction.
 This has the net effect of preventing Iran from bringing earned hard currency back to Iran and compelling it to buy the products of the oil customer countries.